Using Slack like a Slack developer

 Bug tracking

 Form details are pre-filled, so tickets are automatically put into the right place for triage.
 And we use quick visual cues to speed up our work.
-For example, we use ⚪, 🔵 and 🔴 emoji to prioritise tickets, and a custom app organises them based on those priorities.
+For example, we use ⚪,🔵and 🔴emoji to prioritize tickets, and a custom app organizes them based on those priorities.

-When someone reviews an item, they use a 👀 ‘reacji’, then a ✅ to show that it’s been resolved.
+When someone reviews an item, they use a 👀 reacji.
+Then a ✅to show that it’s resolved.

 Customer support

-Every Zendesk ticket that’s created is funnelled into a relevant Slack channel so it can be easily dealt with in collaboration with teammates.
+Every Zendesk ticket that’s created is funneled into a relevant Slack channel so it can be easily dealt with in collaboration with teammates.

 Graphs for quick insights